Department of Pharmaceutical Sciences Graduate Student Handbook

 Students are advised to discuss these and other options with their advisor and/or graduate director.
 Please pay special attention to due dates and award criteria before applying.

-Tuition support and TA/GA appointments are not available to MS students, though these students have full access to Binghamton University Graduate School Financial Support resources in collaboration with the University Office of Financial Aid and Student Records.
+Tuition support and TA/GA appointments are not available to M.S. students, though these students have full access to Binghamton University Graduate School Financial Support resources in collaboration with the University Office of Financial Aid and Student Records.

-The Graduate School provides resources for financial aid, assistantships, fellowships and scholarships, employment opportunities, opportunities for underrepresented students, opportunities for tuition payment support, research and travel funding, and external funding.
+The graduate school provides resources for financial aid, assistantships, fellowships and scholarships, employment opportunities, opportunities for underrepresented students, opportunities for tuition payment support, research and travel funding, and external funding.
 Students are encouraged to view and apply for applicable internal and external scholarships, fellowships and awards.

 Resources for Students